-A customer experience (CX) strategy encompasses three dimensions: goals, breadth and depth, and is not to be confused with a CX plan, which is the execution of the strategy.
-According to Gartner, CX strategy answers the questions of where an organization intends to play – which customers, geographies, etc. – how it intends to win and the resources needed to get there.
+A customer experience (CX) strategy encompasses three dimensions, the three dimensions on which services can differ are: goals, breadth and depth, and is not to be confused with a CX plan, which is the execution of the strategy.
+According to Gartner, CX strategy answers the questions of where an organization intends to play – which customers, geographies, etc. – how it intends to win, and the resources needed to get there.

 When an organization sets specific goals and determines the breadth and depth of CX considerations, a CX strategy that answers the questions of where to play, how to win and what resources are needed begins to take shape, providing a roadmap to follow in subsequent planning stages.